Bill Seitz: Ohio House of Representatives

 In 2016, Seitz was term-limited in the Ohio Senate and announced he would seek his former seat in the House.
 Louis Terhar, who represented that seat, in turn ran for Seitz's Senate seat.
 He won the seat with over 73% of the vote against Democrat Mark A. Childers.

 Seitz sits on the House Criminal Justice Committee.

 In March 2016, Seitz introduced HB 296, which would require a monetary payment (bond) for vote centers aka polling centers/places to remain open after their usual closing time of 7:30pm.
 He proposed the bill after two separate judges extended voting hours at two different polling centers, one due to technical glitches which delayed voting, and another because of a fatal car accident on an interstate which delayed traffic to the vote center.
 Seitz claimed the bond was necessary because "activist judges" could always find a reason to keep vote centers open.
 Governor John Kasich eventually vetoed the bill.

 In 2018, Rep. Kristin Boggs and Rep. Laura Lanese introduced HB 561, a bill that would eliminate the spousal exemptions for offenses of rape, sexual battery, unlawful sexual conduct with a minor, gross sexual imposition, sexual imposition and inportuning.
 Rep. Seitz was the only member of the committee to vote in opposition to the bill.

 In 2021, Seitz defended a heavily gerrymandered redistricting map that gave Republicans an advantage in 12 of Ohio's 15 districts.
 Seitz said, "Fair, ladies and gentlemen, is in the eyes of the beholder."

+In 2023, after nearly 24 years in the Ohio General Assembly, Seitz, was term limited in the Ohio House and has decided to not seek election to return to the Ohio Senate—he has instead decided to retire.
+He said in an interview about his decision to retire, "I'll be 70 years old by the end of my term and I don't want to be a blithering idiot like Joe Biden, so I think that's probably long enough."